 Install Telegram desktop client in Linux

 First thing first.
-Go to the download page of Telegram website and download the source code for your 32 bit or 64 bit system.
-Once you have downloaded the source code, I presume it is in the Download directory, use the following commands to install Telegram desktop app:
+Go to the download page of Telegram website and download the executable for your system, be it 32-bit or 64-bit.
+Once you have downloaded the compressed file (I presume it is in the Download directory) use the following commands to install Telegram desktop app:

 cd ~/Downloads tar -xJvf tsetup.0.7.2.tar sudo mv Telegram /opt/telegram sudo ln -sf /opt/telegram/Telegram /usr/bin/telegram

 To explain the commands above, what we just did was to go to Downloads directory and extract the compressed code.
 The files are extracted in a directory named Telegram.
 Next what we did was to move this directory to a new directory named telegram in /opt and then made a soft link in /usr/bin so that you can run the program.